CharlestonRobotics/ChIMP/tools/README.md

 # Automated ODrive setup for ChIMP
-Once you installed all tools following these instructions https://docs.odriverobotics.com/#downloading-and-installing-tools this script takes care of setting up the ODrive.
-This will only work if the wiring of the motors and Hall sensors is correct.
+Once you installed all tools following these instructions https://docs.odriverobotics.com/#downloading-and-installing-tools, this script takes care of setting up the ODrive for ChIMP.
+This will only succeed if the wiring of the motors and Hall sensors is correct - if it is not, setup will fail and the script will tell you what is wrong.

+If you have already fully built your ChIMP, ***make sure the Arduino is powerd off for this test***.

 All you need to do is
 1. Wire up the ODrive and the motors